ibm-cloud-architecture/refarch-eda/docs/kafka/arch.md

 ## High Availability in the context of Kubernetes deployment

 The combination of kafka with kubernetes seems to be a sound approach, but it is not that easy to achieve.
 Kubernetes workloads prefer to be stateless, Kafka is stateful platform and manages its own brokers, and replications across known servers.
 It knows the underlying infrastructure.
-In kubernetes nodes and pods may change dynamically.
+In kubernetes, nodes and pods may change dynamically.

 For any Kubernetes deployment real high availability is constrained by the application / workload deployed on it.
 The Kubernetes platform supports high availability by having at least the following configuration: